The Higson-Roe sequence for \'etale groupoids II. The universal sequence for equivariant families: Paschke-Higson duality

 \begin{definition} The $C(X)$-representation $\what\pi: C_0(X\times Z)\rightarrow \maL_{C(X)} (\maE)$ will be called a fibrewise ample representation if for any $x\in X$, the representation $\pi_{x}: C_0(Z)\rightarrow \maL (\maE_x)$ is ample, i.e. for any $x\in X$, $\pi_x$ is non-degenerate and one has

 \end{definition}

 The right regular representation of $\Gamma$ in the Hilbert space $\ell^2\Gamma$ is denoted $\rho$, and its tensored product by the identity of $\ell^2\N$ is the unitary representation $\rho^\infty$ of $\Gamma$ in $\ell^2\Gamma^\infty$.
-We shall use the following generalization of the PPV theorem, which is known to experts for this $\Gamma$-equivariant case, and whose detailed proof is tedious and is expanded in \cite{ExtendedPPV}.
+We shall use the following generalization of the PPV theorem, whose detailed proof is tedious and is expanded in \cite{ExtendedPPV}.

 \begin{theorem} Let $\what\pi_1$ and $\what\pi_2$ be two fiberwise ample $\Gamma$-equivariant representations of $A=C_0(X\times Z)$ in the Hilbert $\Gamma$-equivariant $C(X)$-modules $C(X)\otimes H_1$ and $C(X)\otimes H_2$ respectively.
 Then, identifying each $\what\pi_i$ with the trivially extended representation $\left( \right)$ that is further tensored by the identity of $\ell^2\Gamma^\infty$, there exists a $\Gamma$-invariant unitary operator with finite propagation